ISonets/BI_2021_HV6A_project/README.md

-# BI_2021_HV6A_project
+# BI 2021 HV6A_project
 BI 2021 Spring Project

 Students:
 1) Ignat Sonets;
 2) Adelia Popova

 This repo contains only part done by Ignat Sonets, Adelia has her own repository to store data and results.
+Project is now in WIP and work will be continued after 15/06/2021.

 # PROJECT BACKGROUND: